schochastics/netrankr/README.md

 ```

 If `P[u,v]=1` or equivalently `(u,v)` is an edge in `D`, then *N*(*u*)⊆*N*\[*v*\] holds, which implies that *c*(*u*)≤*c*(*v*) for all centrality indices *c*!

 Neighborhood-inclusion defines a partial ranking on the set of nodes.
 Each ranking that is in accordance with this partial ranking defines a proper centrality ranking.
 Each of these ranking can potentially be the outcome of a centrality index.

-the function `exact_rank_prob()` can be used to calculate all these ranking and produce probabilistic centrality rankings.
+The function `exact_rank_prob()` can be used to calculate all these ranking and produce probabilistic centrality rankings.

 ``` r
 res <- exact_rank_prob(P)